hkamran80/network_utilities/README.md

-# network_utilities
+# Network Utilities
-Network utilities, mostly written in Python 3
+These utilities are primarly written in Python 3 and JSON.